learn-co-students/immersive-mod-1-introduction-deploy-on-day-one-lite-dc-web-012720/README.md

   * **NOTE: Do not push to master.
 Do not type anything that contains the word master!**
   * You're going to push to a branch that is the same name as your local branch.
-    * For instance, if we're on the branch zoe-perez, we're going to push to zoe-perez.
+    * For instance, if we're on the branch `zoe-perez`, we're going to push to `zoe-perez`.

 * To confirm this push worked you can do two things:
   * Type `git branch -a` which will show the remote branch on github.com you